sav-che/TL-2/Authors/Rheede tot Draakestein, Hendrik Adriaan van {std. Rheede}.md

-> [!cite] BHL link: this entry starts at [page 750](https://www.biodiversitylibrary.org/item/103624#page/764/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 750](https://www.biodiversitylibrary.org/page/33190221) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Rheede tot Draakestein, Hendrik Adriaan van (1637-1691), Dutch colonial administrator and botanist; employee of the Dutch East India Company; governor of Malabar 1669-1676; in the Netherlands 1677-1684; from 1684 head representative of the East Indian Company in India. (*Rheede*).
+Rheede tot Draakestein, Hendrik Adriaan van (1637-1691), Dutch colonial administrator and botanist; employee of the Dutch East India Company; governor of Malabar 1669-1676; in the Netherlands 1677-1684; from 1684 head representative of the East Indian Company in India.
+**Abbreviated name**: *Rheede*

 #### Herbarium and types